Design Principles Guide by Andi Gugu

 Design is a craft that requires lifelong learning.
 Technology changes, trends evolve, and user expectations shift continuously.
 The principles in this guide are timeless, but your application of them should always be fresh, contextual, and deeply human.

-Every great designer you admire started exactly where you are now.
-The difference is accumulated practice, deliberate observation, and the discipline to keep asking "why does this work?", even after years of experience.
-Carry that curiosity forward.
+Every designer you admire started exactly where you are now.
+The difference is accumulated practice, deliberate observation, and the discipline to keep asking why does this work, even after years of experience.
+Carry that curiosity forward into every project, every screen, every decision.

 Keep learning

 Study designs you admire.
 Follow thought leaders.
-Read widely beyond design — psychology, architecture, writing, and music all have lessons to offer.
+Read beyond design, including psychology, architecture, writing, music, and film all have irreplaceable lessons to offer a curious designer.

 Build your process

 Develop a unique, repeatable approach to design problems.
-Your process is as important as your craft — it's what makes you reliable and consistently excellent.
+Your process is as important as your craft, it's what makes you reliable, predictable, and consistently excellent under pressure.

 Share knowledge

 Teaching others is the fastest way to solidify your own understanding.
-Write, speak, mentor.
-The design community grows stronger when everyone contributes.
+Write, speak, mentor junior designers.
+The design community grows stronger when everyone contributes what they've learned.

 Design with purpose